 - Top-level objectives, being major goals that must be achieved to meet the vision, such as a new customer, product, service, etc.

 - Implementation plan, as in what are the actions necessary to achieve the top-level objectives.

-- A summary of resources, including financial requirements, staff, site, equipment, etc., necessary to successfully complete the strategic plan.
+- A summary of resources, including financial requirements, staff, site, equipment, etc., is necessary to successfully complete the strategic plan.

 How to Develop a Strategic Plan